 - 4. A boat which is unable to finish a leg (DNF) may continue to compete in subsequent legs, this boat must have started the leg under its own power and must have run at least 2 km (1.2 mi).
 It shall be given a time for the unfinished leg equal to the time of the slowest boat of his class which finished within the allowed time for that leg, plus the time penalties according to the adjustment factors in Rule 900.12.9.
 If a boat arrives to the finish line after it has been officially closed Rule 900.12.3 will apply.
 This rule cannot be changed in the Advance Program. - Official results will be determined by total elapsed time plus any time penalties incurred.
-They must be posted at the site and before the next day driver's meeting.

-- designated area and will be under the Inspectors custody until inspected.
+They must be posted at the site and before the next day driver's meeting. - 6.
+Immediate ly after finishing a leg, the crew of the boat which has been picked for inspection should make his boat available to the Chief Inspector at the designated area and will be under the Inspectors custody until inspected.
 Failure to comply with this regulation will result in the disqualification for the leg. - 7.
 If during the technical inspection of the FX and/or the CX Classes engine (tear down), the Chief Inspector determines that the motor is out of the specifications, the race boat and driver will be disqualified from the race and banned from any UIM sanctioned event for the following 12 months.
 The Organizing Committee and the UIM Commissioner will have to report in writing the findings to UIM, who will issue a sanctioning letter addressed to the driver's National Authority for the application of the sanction in the country as well. - 8.
 If for any reason in one of the classes non of the boats finishes, the leg's finish line time for that class will be the time of the winner of the next smaller class plus 20 %.
-If there are no other classes to get this time from, the Finish Line Officials and the Chief Scorer will determine an Estimated Time, based on the distance of that particular leg at an average speed of that class, in this case for the boats which did not finish (DNF) this leg, they will have the Estimated Time plus the time penalties according to the adjustment factors in Rule 900.12.9, for the boats which did not start (DNS) this leg, they will have the Estimated Time plus the time penalties according to the adjustment factors in Rule 900.12.9.
-This rule can not be changed in the Advance Program. - 9.
-The time which will be given to the boats which do not start (DNS) or to the boats which finish after the finish line is closed or the ones which start and not finish (DNF), will be the time of the slowest boat of their class for that leg which finished within the allowed time, plus the time penalties calculated based on the following :
+If there are no other classes to get this time from, the Finish Line Officials and the Chief Scorer will determine an Estimated Time, based on the distance of that particular leg at an average speed of that class, in this case for the boats which did not finish (DNF) this leg, they will have the Estimated Time plus the time penalties according to the adjustment factors in Rule

+900.12.9, for the boats which did not start (DNS) this leg, they will have the Estimated Time plus the time penalties according to the adjustment factors in Rule 900.12.9.
+This rule cannot be changed in the Advance Program.

+9. The time which will be given to the boats which do not start (DNS) or to the boats which finish after the finish line is closed or the ones which start and not finish (DNF), will be the time of the slowest boat of their class for that leg which finished within the allowed time, plus the time penalties calculated based on the following: